vera-lovelace/CCJ/README.md

 # CCJ Detention Facility Analysis Platform

-A comprehensive data analysis and visualization platform for understanding detention facility dynamics, predicting length of stay, and evaluating the Marginal Value of Public Funds (MVPF) for detention policies.
+A comprehensive data analysis and visualization platform for evaluating the Marginal Value of Public Funds (MVPF) for detention policies using economic frameworks and interactive dashboards.

 ## 📋 Overview

-This project provides tools for analyzing detention facility data with three main components:
+This project provides tools for analyzing detention facility policies through:

-1. **MVPF Calculator** - Economic framework for evaluating detention policy costs and benefits
+1. **MVPF Calculator** - Economic framework for evaluating detention policy costs and benefits across multiple scenarios
-2. **Interactive Dashboards** - Plotly Dash visualizations for exploring data and model results
+2. **Interactive Dashboard** - Plotly Dash application with real-time parameter adjustment and visualization

-## 📝 Research Background

-This project implements research-based approaches for detention facility analysis:

-- **MVPF Framework**: Economic evaluation methodology for public policy

-Key considerations:
-- 70-day prediction window vs. full stay duration
-- Time-based cross-validation strategies
-- Feature availability at prediction time
+3. **Scenario Analysis** - Compare baseline, reform, and expansion scenarios with configurable parameters

 Data and code to support the Cook County Jail project for the "Building Data Products for Public Impact" course (INFO 290, Fall 2025, UC Berkeley).